 She Cleans Up Nicely: Played With in one episode.
 Topanga suddenly becomes self-conscious about her looks, and decides to get a makeover.
 However, Cory and Shawn recognize that she was already beautiful before getting "cleaned up" and now with the makeover she will be "mega-beautiful", and sure enough she stuns them when she walks out of the beauty parlor.
 At the end of the episode she decides not to keep up the new appearance because it's not who she is.

-Shipper on Deck: Shawn for Cory and Topanga, Cory for Shawn and Angela, and everyone for Mr. Feeny and Dean Bolander.
+Shipper on Deck: Shawn for Cory and Topanga, Cory and Topanga for Shawn and Angela, and everyone for Mr. Feeny and Dean Bolander.

 Ship Tease: The Cory/Topanga pairing was retconned into being a lifelong true love during season 4; the two got together for the first time in the season 3 premiere.
 Before that, though, there were a few hints, including the kiss against the lockers from her debut appearance in early season 1, and the "You are you and I am I" speech from late season 2.